 Mineralization is associated with localised zones of silification, clay-pyrite alteration, narrow zones of hydrothermal brecciation and anomalous arsenic and antimony.
 This style of alteration and geochemical association is interpreted to represent the upper or peripheral parts of an epithermal system.

-The better developed mineralisation is associated with pervasive clay-pyrite-marcasite, which are cross cut by carbonate-quartz-pyrite-marcasite-arsenopyrite breccia and veins and hydrothermal breccia and late stage quartz -carbonate veins.
+The better developed mineralization is associated with pervasive clay-pyrite-marcasite, which are cross cut by carbonate-quartz-pyrite-marcasite-arsenopyrite breccia and veins and hydrothermal breccia and late stage quartz -carbonate veins.
 Evidence of colloform banded chalcedony clasts within the breccia.